simple-crypto/simple-website/vision.md

 * <strong><em>Encouraging public audits</em></strong>.
-Following an established practice in cryptography and security research, we aim to complement all the solutions we implement with challenges and to reward the possible detection of bugs in our designs with bug bounties.
+Following an established practice in cryptography and security research, we aim to complement all the solutions we implement with challenges and to reward the possible detection of security flaws in our designs with bug bounties.

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
 the SIMPLE Foundation does not aim to compete with established industrial actors.